CompuTec/computec-docs/docs/wms/user-guide/transactions/returns/return-from-delivery.md

 ![Barcode](./media/barcode-01.PNG)

-If a related option in WMS Custom Configuration is chosen, then Barcode with Prefix + DocNum can be scanned too.
+If a related option in CompuTec WMS Custom Configuration is chosen, then Barcode with Prefix + DocNum can be scanned too.

 ![Barcode](./media/barcode-02.PNG)